air fryer steam venting on kitchen counter carbon monoxide question

 Heavily burnt food in an air fryer can produce small amounts of polycyclic aromatic hydrocarbons (PAHs) and acrylamide — compounds associated with high-heat cooking generally.
 These are present in any high-heat cooking method, including conventional ovens and grills.
 They are not carbon monoxide, and the quantities produced in normal air fryer cooking are comparable to other standard cooking methods.

-The practical takeaway is that burning food is worth avoiding on general cooking quality grounds — the air quality concern is secondary and minor compared to proper ventilation habits.
+The practical takeaway: burning food is worth avoiding on general cooking quality grounds — the air quality concern is secondary and minor compared to proper ventilation habits.

 The Real Indoor Air Quality Risk With Air Fryers